antarctica/nerc-arctic-office-projects-api/README.md

 **Note:** Previously imported categories, identified by their *namespace* or *subject*, will be skipped if imported again.
 Their properties will not be updated.

 #### Importing organisations

+Import using a post request:
+- Use the funder-organisation.json as the JSON body in a post request to : /post-organisations
+- Use the people-organisation.json as the JSON body in a post request to : /post-organisations

 To import [organisations](#organisations) from a file: